coddingtonbear/fritzing-stripboard/README.md

 Grid supports a handful of properties including:

 - `components`: A list of "Components" described below in "Components".
+- `meta`: An optional object containing any of the following keys:
   - `origin`: The position at which the grid is positioned, relative to the upper-left corner, in millimeters.
 By default: `[0, 0]`.
   - `pitch`: The pitch of grid elements in millimeters.
 By default: `2.54`.
+  - `back`: Whether there is copper only on one side of the board.
+In such a case, you need to install your ICs on the side without printed traces.
+You can describe your stripboard's grid as you see it, but it will be mirrored when generated.
+By default: `False`.

 ### Components